benmvp/react-workshop/src/10-mark-unread/README.md

 ## Tasks

 Add "Mark Unread" & "Mark Read" buttons to `EmailView` that when clicked will call the (newly added) `onMarkUnread` & `onMarkRead` props, respectively.
-Only one button should show at a given time based on the `unread` property within `this.props.email`:
+Only one button should show at a given time based on the `read` property within `this.props.email`:

 ```js
 export default class EmailView extends Component {